pdolezal/net.yetamine.lang/README.md

 ## Acknowledgments ##

-A special thanks belongs to [Atos](http://atos.net/).
+A special thank belongs to [Atos](http://atos.net/).
 The development of this library would be much slower without their support which provided a great opportunity to verify the library practically and improve it according to the experience.

 ## Licensing ##